How Long Does a Federal Background Check Take? View the Full Timeline

 On the other hand, individuals who are applying for a job that happens to use a federal background check such as an FBI identity history summary check can expect the process to take no longer than two weeks in most cases.
 Jobs in the education and healthcare sectors will often use the FBI criminal history check as their standard background check.
 Once again, certain factors like a backlog of background checks, not submitting fingerprints immediately, or making a mistake on any of the forms can delay the process.

-How Long Does A Federal Background Check Take For TSA
+How Long Does a Federal Background Check Take for TSA?

 A TSA background check will be completed fairly quickly compared to other federal jobs.
 In general, most individuals can expect a TSA background check to be completed within 30 days.
 Usually, the background check will entail an FBI identity History Summary check, which is a fingerprint-based check, as well as reference checks of friends and family.
 These checks will not be quite as thorough as a job that requires a high-security clearance so the process is generally much faster.

-How Long Does It Take For A Federal Gun Background Check To Clear
+How Long Does It Take for a Federal Gun Background Check To Clear?

 Fortunately when it comes to how long does a federal background check take?
 The normal timeline doesn’t apply when talking about the check required for firearms purchases.